The Office of Nursing Research is located in Wende Hall on UB's South Campus.

 Email: njaloisi@buffalo.edu

-Utilizing her background in public health and grant coordination, Nicole provides professional support in the Center for Nursing Research (CNR) to build and sustain research initiatives within the School of Nursing.
-Nicole provides support for all CNR events, such as the annual Research Day, Lunch and Learn series, the NURSE program and co-sponsored events.
+Utilizing her background in public health and grant coordination, Nicole provides professional support in the Office of Nursing Research to build and sustain research initiatives within the School of Nursing.
+Nicole provides support for all Office of Nursing Research events, such as the annual Research Day, Research Seminar series, the NURSE program and co-sponsored events.
 Nicole assists with the preparation of and submission of grant proposals and IRB processes by providing general editing, formatting and uploading of various components.
-She also works collaboratively with the assistant director for grants management and assistant director for research advancement on administrative functions within the CNR, including facilities, departmental calendar maintenance, policies and procedures within the center, and marketing and communication efforts.
+She also works collaboratively with the assistant director for grants management and assistant director for research advancement on administrative functions within the Office for Nursing Research, including facilities, departmental calendar maintenance, policies and procedures within the center, and marketing and communication efforts.

-Jay is a second-year PhD student.
+Jay is a third-year PhD student.
 His experience includes health policy analyst and nursing management at Toronto Public Health.
-His research interests include improving the physical, cognitive, and emotional health of the geriatric population, primarily living in assisted living facilities. using mindfulness-based practices.
+His research interests include improving the physical, cognitive, and emotional health of the geriatric population, primarily living in assisted living facilities, using mindfulness-based practices.
 As a research assistant, Jay reviews literature, analyzes and interprets data, proofreads manuscripts, and prepares presentations.

-Danielle Nazarenko, MSN, CNM, IBCLC, is a third-year PhD student.
+Danielle Nazarenko is a fourth-year PhD student.
 Her research interests include postpartum preparation, breastfeeding/lactation and the impact of birth interventions on breastfeeding outcomes.
 Her responsibilities include assisting with literature reviews, grant proposals, posters, manuscript submissions and faculty research projects.